Quick Summary

 In your About section

 Weave keywords naturally into sentences rather than listing them.
 A paragraph that says "I have led cross-functional agile teams to deliver SaaS products on time and within budget" hits multiple keywords while still reading like a human wrote it.
-Avoid keyword stuffing — LinkedIn's algorithm penalizes profiles that look like a keyword list rather than a real person.

 In your skills section